MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Grant-CsClientPolicy.md

 ### -------------------------- EXAMPLE 5 --------------------------
 ```
-y.

 Get-CsUser -Filter {RegistrarPool -eq "atl-cs-001.litwareinc.com"} | Grant-CsClientPolicy -PolicyName AtlantaBranchPolicy
 ```

 In Example 5 all the users with accounts on the Registrar pool atl-cs-001.litwareinc.com are assigned the client policy AtlantaBranchPolicy.
 To do this, the Get-CsUser cmdlet is first called to return the appropriate user accounts; the Filter parameter and the filter value {RegistrarPool -eq "atl-cs-001.litwareinc.com"} ensure that only user accounts homed on the Registrar pool atl-cs-001.litwareinc.com will be returned.
-This collection is then piped to the Grant-CsClientPolicy cmdlet, which assigns each user the client policy AtlantaBranchPolic
+This collection is then piped to the Grant-CsClientPolicy cmdlet, which assigns each user the client policy AtlantaBranchPolicy.

 ## PARAMETERS